Aaron98990/ways-of-the-game/excessive-force.md

 ## Strikes at

-There is a great write up from PRO about striking with the hands/arms [here](https://proreferees.com/2020/04/20/pro-insight-tool-or-weapon-challenging-with-hands-arms/).
+There is a great write up from PRO about striking with the hands/arms (like elbowing, punching, slapping) [here](https://proreferees.com/2020/04/20/pro-insight-tool-or-weapon-challenging-with-hands-arms/).
 - [Serious Foul Play 1](https://youtu.be/FFf7U5FNLag?t=43)

 If there is no tactical reason to strike the ball at someone (by throwing or kicking it) in their direction and with high speed, it is violent conduct.
+Throwing or kicking any other object at someone is violent conduct.
 PRO has a  write up about kicking the ball at someone [here](https://proreferees.com/2021/06/10/pro-insight-kicking-the-ball-at-an-opponent/)

 - [Violent Conduct 1](https://youtu.be/nDgAA3EtsBg?t=627), [Violent Conduct 2](https://www.youtube.com/live/Cbij3MKhdOY?feature=shared&t=5863), [Violent Conduct 3](https://youtu.be/snf9HlPG0dU?feature=shared&t=123), [Violent Conduct 4](https://youtu.be/JlIrFR2E-tw?feature=shared&t=34)